bharatsavanur11/cloud2.0/architecture/CQRS/CQRS_And_Event_Sourcing_Using_Kafka.md

       databases is required.

 As it can be seen, when implementing CQRS at scale, certain coding standards need to be followed.
-A common standard framework , common kafka standards, number of partitions and listeners if implemented at project level becomes extremely important.
+Setting up of common standard framework , common kafka standards, number of partitions and listeners s at project level becomes extremely important.